 Hopi Population and Land

-The Hopi population on Hopi land is just under 10,000, occupying 2,439 sq. miles, according to the 1990 U.S. Census.
+The Hopi population on Hopi land is about 12,580, occupying 2,439 sq. miles, according to the 2010 U.S. Census.
 There are approximately 7000 more Hopi people living elsewhere around the world.
 The Hopi have 12 villages located in three regions: First Mesa, Second Mesa and Third Mesa.
 While language, customs and traditions are similar, each village conducts its own ceremonies and has features that are unique from others.

 Hopi are a matrilineal society organized by clanships.
 Clan membership establishes a person’s station and responsibility to the Hopi society.
 Clan relationships are more significant than blood relationships to the Hopi.
 As with blood relations, there are certain restricted interrelationships among the clans.